-The concept of composing individual frontend programmers into a larger whole according to Micro-Fronted architecture.
+Micro-fronted architecture consists of combining individual frontend programmers into a larger whole.
 It is simply a section of a webpage (not the entire page).
 The Micro-Frontend Architecture page has a “Host” or “Container” page that can host one or more Micro-Frontends.
-Some of the components on the Host/Container page can also be shared.
+Furthermore, you can share some components on the Host/Container page.

 Micro-frontends are a testing approach for web apps controlled by independent teams that provide many features or modules to make them more user-friendly and less bulky.

-In essence, they separate a front-end application into a number of smaller, semi-independent apps, each of which may be created with a different framework (such as React, Angular, or Vue) and then simply connected together into a single project.
+Essentially, they separate a front-end application into several smaller, semi-independent apps.
+They create it with a different framework (such as React, Angular, or Vue) and then connect it to a single project.

-Micro-frontend designs resemble back-end architectures, which are composed of microservices that are loosely coupled.
+Micro-frontend designs resemble backend architectures and include microservices that are loosely coupled.

 The goal of this method is to enlist the help of a huge number of people.